wrohdewald/restaround/README.rst

   -n, --dry-run   Only show the restic command to be executed

-  -s, --selftest  Check if restaround and restic are compatible
+  -s, --selftest  Check if restaround and restic are compatible.
+Also executes a test suite.

 ========================== ==============================================================================================